 Laura has spoken at hundreds of events to audiences of all sizes over the past several years.
-She has appeared by herself, with her co-author Stephanie Dray, and on panels including multiple authors.
-She has given more traditional book talks, on the history behind and writing of her novels, as well as provided key note addresses.
+She has appeared by herself, with her co-author Stephanie Dray, on panels including multiple authors, and via virtual event platforms.
+She has given more traditional book talks on the history behind and writing of her novels as well as provided keynote addresses on different aspects of history and writing.
 She is often invited to speak to a variety of groups about her novels, the craft of writing, and history and would love to hear from you.
 Please contact her to learn more about speaking fees, scheduling, and other considerations.

 To browse Laura’s upcoming appearances and events, visit here.